 At Brown, I utilized the University's lack of strict pre-requisites (the Open Curriculum) to specialize in High Energy Physics (HEP).
-Under the direction of Professor of Physics Meenakshi Narain (Brown; High Energy Experiment), I have brought my computer science knowledge to CMS, a CERN experiment operating at the Large Hadron Collider.
+Under the direction of Professor of Physics Meenakshi Narain (Brown; High Energy Experiment), I brought my computer science knowledge to CMS, a CERN experiment operating at the Large Hadron Collider.
 I spent a fair amount of time at the Fermi National Accelerator Laboratory and at the CERN site in Switzerland, working on precision top quark lifetime measurements, particle classifiers, and future detector studies.

-In parallel with my experimental work, I have joined Professor Antal Jevicki in some theoretical projects within HEP.
+In parallel with my experimental work, I joined Professor Antal Jevicki in some theoretical projects within HEP.
 My thesis addressed chaotic non-linear diffusion in black holes.
 I studied and computed certain out-of-time-ordered correlation functions to understand the conjecture that black holes scramble information faster than anything else in the universe.

 This site is always under construction, but do look around!
 I will be adding in projects and work as they become available.